 Conflict of interest:

 At the time of submission of the manuscript, all authors must disclose any type of conflict of interest including but not limited to financial interests that may influence the submitted manuscript.
 Any company consultancy, product or stock ownership related to the manuscript must be disclosed.
 Affiliations of authors should include corporate appointments relating to or in connection with the products or companies mentioned in the article.
 Authors should declare sources of funding for the work undertaken.
-If there is no conflict of interest for all of the authors, the phrase ‘No potential conflicts of interest were disclosed’ should be written in the acknowledgement.
+If there is no conflict of interest for all of the authors, the phrase ‘No potential conflicts of interest were disclosed’ should be written in the acknowledgment.

 Regulations for Publication Ethics and Malpractice Statement in the Asia Oceania Journal of Nuclear Medicine and Biology;